hfwang132/hfwang132.github.io/README.md

 Imported posts always use `draft: false`, so a production build includes them.
 Importing without `--publish` changes only the local worktree.
-Adding `--publish` validates the site, commits and pushes the imported bundle, then builds locally and pushes the generated website to `gh-pages`:
+Adding `--publish` validates and commits the imported bundle, deploys the generated website to Vercel, then pushes the source commit to GitHub as a backup:

 ```powershell
 .\updates.bat "https://zhuanlan.zhihu.com/p/ARTICLE_ID" --publish